-Recent catch sampling indicates that catch-at-length and catch-at-age is relatively stable between years in EMA 1.
-Although total mortality in EMA 1 is poorly understood, the relatively stable agelength composition between years and the number of year-classes that compose the catch-at-age within fishing years, suggest that blue mackerel may be capable of sustaining current commercial fishing mortality in EMA 1.
+Catch sampling in the period from 2002 to 2005 indicated that catch-at-length and catch-at-age is relatively stable between years in EMA 1.
+Although total mortality in EMA 1 is poorly understood, the relatively stable age-length composition between years and the number of year-classes that compose the catch-at-age within fishing years, suggested that blue mackerel may be capable of sustaining the catch levels at that time in EMA 1.